 Prevention is very often the best way of dealing with internal fraud.
 Being able to nip the problem in the bud will produce much better outcomes for a company than finding out that fraud is already occurring when it is already too late.
 With that being said, all companies should be aware of the warning signs that may flag when an employee is planning to, or is currently engaging in internal fraud.

-The phrases identified by the Ernst & Young software are a good indication that fraud may be occurring within a company, especially if they come up on a regular basis.
+The phrases identified by the Ernst & Young software are a good indication that internal fraud may be occurring within a company, especially if they come up on a regular basis.
 The top 15 phrases are listed below:

 - Cover up